Graphic

 What are your favorite games?

-Beth mostly plays games from the late 1980s on: Taxi, Bride of Pin•Bot, Attack from Mars, Theatre of Magic and Dialed In!
+Beth mostly plays games from the late 1980s on: Taxi, Bride of Pin•Bot, Attack from Mars and Theatre of Magic.
 Marty favors the old classics like Fireball, Centaur, Gorgar, Black Knight and High Speed.

 Have a question about our pinball museum arcade that you'd like answered here?
 Send us an email at info@pastimepinball.com.